 1. Banyan Workspace

 Banyan Workspace is a boutique office space located along the Quarry Bay waterfront.
-With beautiful views of the harbor, digital nomads will enjoy flexible workspaces that include private offices for two to six individuals, dedicated desks, or an open coworking atrium full of hot desks and dedicated desks.
+With beautiful views of the harbor, digital nomads will enjoy flexible workspaces that include private offices with up to twenty desks, dedicated desks, or an open coworking atrium full of hot desks and dedicated desks.

 Members have access to high-speed wifi, pantry amenities, meeting room access, postal service, and front-desk support.
 Environmentally conscious nomads will also appreciate on-site recycling stations, air-purifying plants, a reduce and reuse program, energy-conscious design, and ethically sourced office products.

 Playground.Work offers flexibility, providing you with the opportunity to select a dedicated desk or hot desk, depending on your desire to collaborate and confer with others or the need to think independently.
 If you desire more room or a private space, fully furnished and specially curated offices are available.

 Camp Wong Chuk Hang is located in Remex Centre, just six minutes from Admiralty and 15 minutes from Central.
 Over 20,000 square feet boasts hot desks, fixed desks, and offices.

 Members can enjoy high-speed internet, 24-hour access, private meeting rooms, reception services, and complimentary refreshments.
 And as a bonus, Campfire is pet-friendly so that you can bring Fido to the office with you.